platformio/platformio-core/docs/frameworks/arduino.rst

     * - :ref:`platform_nordicnrf51`
       - The Nordic nRF51 Series is a family of highly flexible, multi-protocol, system-on-chip (SoC) devices for ultra-low power wireless applications. nRF51 Series devices support a range of protocol stacks including Bluetooth Smart (previously called Bluetooth low energy), ANT and proprietary 2.4GHz protocols such as Gazell.

+    * - :ref:`platform_ststm32`
+      - The STM32 family of 32-bit Flash MCUs based on the ARM Cortex-M processor is designed to offer new degrees of freedom to MCU users.
+It offers a 32-bit product range that combines very high performance, real-time capabilities, digital signal processing, and low-power, low-voltage operation, while maintaining full integration and ease of development.

     * - :ref:`platform_teensy`
       - Teensy is a complete USB-based microcontroller development system, in a very small footprint, capable of implementing many types of projects.
 All programming is done via the USB port.
 No special programmer is needed, only a standard USB cable and a PC or Macintosh with a USB port.